nathanbraun/nathanbraun-com/content/books/politics.md

 For example, **conservatives care about civilization**.

 Do progressives?
 It's debatable.
-It's especially obvious with the environmental movement and the left's romanticized views on pre-colonial, indigenous societies.
-Also see how progressives tended to end up pro Covid lockdown (many pointing out they're reducing carbon emissions).
+I think any anti-civilization feelings are particularly on the left come up especially within the environmental movement and the left's romanticized views on pre-colonial, indigenous societies.
+Progressives also tended to end up pro covid lockdown

-Do libertarians?
-Maybe but not always.
+Do libertarians care about civilization?
+Perhaps more than progressives, but not always.
 For example, many libertarians argue immigrants should be let in on principle, even if it puts some of the freedom/market aspects of western culture at risk

 **Libertarians care about freedom.**

-Do progressives?
+Do progressives value freedom?
 There is obvious [historical](https://en.wikipedia.org/wiki/Communism) [evidence](https://en.wikipedia.org/wiki/Socialism) to the contrary.
 But even at the margin, are progressives in favor of people being free to spend their money (or hire, or eat, or wear) on what they want, or less?

-Do conservatives?
+What about conservatives?
 Again, sort of, but in many ways no. See the NSA, Patriot Act, Snowden as traitor, drug war, historical opposition to gay marriage, etc.

 **Progressives care about stopping oppression.**

 Do conservatives?

-While no one would categorize themselves as pro-oppression, my reading is conservatives take issue with much that is categorized as oppression today.
-For example, many are fond of pointing out that when you control for violent crime rates, it doesn't appear minorities are systematically more likely to be shot by police than whites.
+While very few people think about themselves as pro-oppression, I think many non-progressives take issue with much that is categorized as oppression today.
+For example, conservatives point out that when you control for violent crime rates, it doesn't appear minorities are systematically more likely to be shot by police than whites.